 Microplastics Found in Every Human Placenta, Raising Concerns for Health Impacts on Developing Foetuses

-Scientists have recently conducted a study that revealed the presence of microplastics in every human placenta tested, sparking concerns about the potential health impacts on developing foetuses.
+Scientists have recently conducted a study that revealed the presence of microplastics in every human placenta tested, sparking concerns regarding the potential health impacts on developing foetuses.
 The researchers analyzed a total of 62 placental tissue samples and found that polyethylene, a plastic commonly used to make plastic bags and bottles, was the most frequently detected plastic.
 Additionally, a separate study discovered microplastics in all 17 human arteries tested, indicating a possible link between these particles and the clogging of blood vessels.

 The alarming amount of plastic waste being dumped into the environment has resulted in the pollution of the entire planet with microplastics.
 These particles have been found in various locations, ranging from the summit of Mount Everest to the deepest oceans.
 Notably, people unknowingly consume these tiny particles via food, water, and even through inhalation.
 Microplastics have even been discovered in the faeces of both babies and adults.

-Professor Matthew Campen, who led the research at the University of New Mexico, expressed grave concerns about the increasing concentration of microplastics in human tissue.
-He emphasized that if effects on placentas are already being observed, it is possible that all mammalian life on Earth could be impacted.
+Professor Matthew Campen, who led the research at the University of New Mexico, expressed grave concerns regarding the increasing concentration of microplastics in human tissue.
+He emphasized that if effects on placentas are already being observed, it is possible that all mammalian life on Earth might be impacted.
 Campen further explained that the growing global production of plastics exacerbates the problem of microplastics in the environment, making the situation only worse.

 The researchers published their findings in the academic journal Toxicological Sciences, reporting that microplastics were found in all tested placenta samples, with concentrations ranging from 6.5 to 790 micrograms per gram of tissue.
 PVC and nylon were the other most commonly detected plastics, following polyethylene.

 Microplastics were first discovered in placentas in 2020, with samples from four healthy women who had normal pregnancies and births in Italy.
-The scientists involved in the study believed that these microplastics carry substances that act as endocrine disruptors and could potentially have long-term effects on human health.
+The scientists involved in the study believed that these microplastics carry substances that act as endocrine disruptors and might potentially have long-term effects on human health.

 Notably, the concentration of microplastics in placentas is especially concerning as the tissue only grows for eight months, starting around a month into pregnancy.
 In comparison, other organs in the body accumulate substances over much longer periods of time.